tigera-solutions/fortinet-enablement/modules/creating-your-k8s-cluster.md

   ip-10-99-1-4   NotReady   <none>   2m12s   v1.19.2
   master         NotReady   master   16m     v1.19.2
   ```
-  Note: Moving forward any `kubectl` command can be issued on the `master` node.

 6. Copy the `/etc/kubernetes/admin.conf` to the `jumphost` and run through the same commands below.
 You need to run the following as a regular user: